-We've made changes to help keep you healthy and safe, and keep you with us!
+We've made changes to help keep you healthy and keep you with us!

 At Ursuline, we're well positioned to resume in-person classes for the fall 2020 semester.
 That's because our class sizes were already small.
 We can spread out and achieve social distancing in existing classrooms and laboratories much more easily than large colleges can.
-You'll get to know your professors and classmates face to face, while maintaining important distancing during the COVID-19 pandemic.
+You'll get to know your professors and classmates face to face - even behind those masks - while maintaining important distancing during the COVID-19 pandemic.

 Our classrooms are being equipped so that for each class session, some students can meet face to face while others participate in the class remotely.
 Using this flexible, blended learning model, we'll provide regular in-classroom instruction for all students.